irmen/Pyro4/docs/source/tipstricks.rst

 by Pyro itself).
 There's no limit on the number of annotations you can add to a message, but each individual annotation cannot be larger than 64 Kb.

+.. sidebar:: reserved annotation chunks

+    The following annotation chunks are used by Pyro internally and should not be touched:
+    ``CORR`` and ``HMAC``.

 An annotation is a low level datastructure (to optimize the generation of network messages): a chunk identifier string of exactly 4 characters (such as "CODE"), and its value, a byte sequence.
 If you want to put specific data structures into an annotation chunk value, you have to